Fresh organic juice cleanse bottles and ingredients - colorful pressed juices with kale, carrots, beets, apples and vegetables on marble countertop

 2. Caffeinated Beverages

 Caffeine can interfere with the detox process and dehydrate you.
-But make sure you are slowly coming off coffee beforehand!
+Make sure you are slowly coming off coffee beforehand!
 Skip:

 • Coffee: Even black coffee should be avoided.